 He spent many years pursuing a dream to transform New Island from a sheep farm into a nature reserve.

 In 1995 Ian founded the New Island Conservation Trust, and transferred ownership of his (southern) half of the island to the Trust.
 In 2006 the Trust was able to purchase the northern half of the island from the then owner, Tony Chater, and since that time has owned and managed the whole of New Island.

-The Trust has supported NICT over many years, making possible the original purchase of the southern part of the island from Ian Strange, the construction of the Field Station to house scientific research, and the subsequent purchase of the northern half of the island from Tony Chater. .
+The Geoffrey C Hughes Trust has supported New Island over many years, making possible the original purchase of the southern part of the island from Ian Strange, the construction of the Field Station to house scientific research, and the subsequent purchase of the northern half of the island from Tony Chater.

 The other principal source of income is from visitors on cruise ships, visitors on private yachts, self-catering visitors, visiting film crews and visiting scientists.
 More information about visiting New Island and charges can be found on the “Visiting, contacts and links” page.

 The Geoffrey C Hughes Trust has now been wound up.
-NICT’s other sources of income, while making a substantial contribution, do not currently enable us to meet the full costs of running the island as a wildlife reserve and a centre for conservation.
-Fundraising will therefore be a growing priority for the Trust, and we are extremely grateful for donations to our work both large and small.
-More information about how you can support our work is available on the Supporting NICT and Donate pages.
+While in recent years it has been possible to balance income and basic running costs (i.e. excluding capital expenditure), the future development of conservation work on New Island will make fundraising a growing priority.
+We are extremely grateful for donations to our work on New Island both large and small.
+More information about how you can support our work is available on the Supporting New Island and Donate pages.